oracle/python-oracledb/doc/src/user_guide/installation.rst

    `ODPI-C repository <https://github.com/oracle/odpi/fork>`__, keeping the default name.

-2. Optionally edit ``.github/workflows/build.yaml`` and remove platforms and versions that you are not interested in.
-Building all packages can take some time.

-3. In your python-oracledb fork, go to the Actions tab ``https://github.com/<your name>/python-oracledb/actions/``.
+2. In your python-oracledb fork, go to the Actions tab ``https://github.com/<your name>/python-oracledb/actions/``.
 If this is your first time using Actions, confirm enabling them.

-4. In the "All workflows" list on the left-hand side, select the "build" entry.
+3. In the "All workflows" list on the left-hand side, select the "Build python-oracledb packages" entry.

-5. Navigate to the "Run workflow" drop-down, select the branch to build from (for example, "main"), and run the workflow.
+4. Navigate to the "Run workflow" drop-down, select the branch to build from (for example, "main"), and run the workflow.

+5. Optionally edit the input field list of package targets and remove targets you do not want to build.
+For example, remove "Linux" if you do not want Linux packages.

 6. When the build has completed, download the "python-oracledb-wheels" artifact, unzip it, and install the one for your architecture and Python